Jordyn Woods Gives More Details On "Cancerous" Kardashian-Jenner Scandal

 Advertisement

-In her new interview with Cosmo, Woods revealed that it was more than just the Kardashian-Jenners who caused her stress post-scandal: It was also people on the internet.
+In her new interview with Cosmo UK, Woods revealed that it was more than just the Kardashian-Jenners who caused her stress post-scandal: It was also people on the internet.

-"It becomes addictive to look on the internet, to look at your name," Woods told Cosmo.
+"It becomes addictive to look on the internet, to look at your name," Woods told Cosmo UK.
 "When I would look at my name and see all of the things that people were saying, it became like a tumor.
 It became cancerous to me."

 Those specific words likely hold weight with Woods: Her father died of cancer in 2017, two weeks after he was diagnosed.
 It was a personal tragedy that Jenner supported Woods through.